Birding the Southern Region

 Kruger National Park

 Birding Safari with Safaria: February 2018

-Our inspiring Guests from Ohio Ornithological Society
+Guests from Ohio Ornithological Society out on Safari

 We welcome all levels of birders from dedicated to occasional as well as true beginners.
 On this specific Birding Safari our guests had recently fallen in love with this past time and would safely say that they regarded themselves as amateurs looking to learn about Southern African Birds and capture as many new lifers as possible.
 This made for a very fun and informative day with 96 Species of birds been sighted.